ntdll0/Process-Enumeration-NTAPI/README.md

 # Process Enumeration | Native API
-Windows process enumeration concept with usage of native functions from ntdll We are fetching list of processes with their PIDs, image names and parent
+Windows process enumeration concept with usage of native functions from ntdll.

+We are fetching list of processes with their PIDs, image names and parent